velartrill/velartrill.github.io/orig/always-a-junkie.md

 I squeeze my eyes shut against the tears as her words hit home.

 "I'll never abandon you, Errie.
 I'll never throw you out or give up on you.
 That's my promise.
 All you have to do is stay at my side, and you'll never have to go hungry again.
-I'll always be there to tend to you, to see to your needs, to protect you — and protect you from yourself.
+I'll always be there to tend to you and see to your needs.
 Keep you raw and bare, blissed out on touch in my tight grip.
 All you have to do is surrender."

 Words desert me and all I can do is curl up and cry.